- 3+3 Admissions Programs

 Once you decide to participate in the program, you are required to work closely with your undergraduate advisor to be sure you are on track in terms of your major and core curricular requirements.
-If you have questions about law school and/or the law school application process, you are strongly encouraged to contact the Associate Dean & Director of Admissions for the law school.
+If you have questions about law school and/or the law school application process, you are strongly encouraged to contact the Law School Admissions Office at firstname.lastname@example.org.
 The law school admissions staff is always available to answer your questions.
 In fact, they will be on the main campus once each semester for an general information session and for individual meetings with you as needed.

 Currently there are no minimum or maximum number of students per year.
 We seek to enroll all students who are qualified and sincerely interested in this accelerated program.

 The law school takes a holistic approach to review of law school applications, so we will be looking not only at your GPA and LSAT, but at the courses you have taken and your grade trends, your major, your personal statement, your resume, you recommendations, and your Mason Statement.
 Assuming you have met the requirements for the program related to your undergraduate coursework, minimum GPA and LSAT, we will immediately schedule your interview.
 After the interview, you will receive an expedited – 1 week- decision on your application to the law school.